groboclown/p4ic4idea/README.md

 revision.
 You can also view the file history, and compare different revisions against each other.

-Currently, you cannot associate a job with a changelist, nor can you synchronize files.
+Currently, you cannot associate a job with a changelist.